nitcse2018/daa-shubhagg22/README.md

 DAA: The current repository contains the following the problems on the following algorithms:
-Divide and conquer
+1.Divide and conquer
-Backtracking
+2.Backtracking
-Greedy method
+3.Greedy method
-Dynamic programming
+4.Dynamic programming
-Branch and bound
+5.Branch and bound

 Submitted By:
 Shubham Aggarwal